 - a.
 Building users constantly complain about air drafts; - b.
-Other comfort complaints in other areas of the buildings.
+Other comfort complaints in other areas of the buildings; - c.
+Temperature range across chillers / chilled water rises with same capacities will be different; - d.
+Pressure differential across pumps / AHUs with same capacities will be different a.

-a.
 A system with an unbalanced air distribution will fail to regulate internal air temperatures in the whole building.

 - a.
 Use anemometers to verify the airflow in ducts.
-Refer to ASHRAE standard 111-2008 Measurement, Testing, Adjusting and Balancing of Building HVAC Systems for further guidance on types and calibration requirements. - b.
+Refer to ASHRAE standard 111-2008 - Measurement, Testing, Adjusting and Balancing of Building HVAC Systems for further guidance on types and calibration requirements.

+- b.
 Review air pressure set-point.

-c.
+- c.
 Review the critical path of airflow.

+- B4.2.5.4 Recommendations

 - a.
 Compare measurements with the values recorded by the control system.
 Report excess or shortfall of air, which should not be beyond +/-10%;

 - b.
 Repair/replace fault sensors;

 - c.
-See Appendix A, example 9.
+See Main Content Appendix A, example 9.